vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 In this scenario, whenever a custom app is updated, it's detected by Microsoft Defender Antivirus as a potential threat, even though it's signed.

-How to address: Create "allow" indicators for certificates or files.
+**How to address**: Create "allow" indicators for certificates or files.
 See the following articles:

 - [Create indicators based on certificates](indicator-certificates.md)
 - [Create indicators for files](indicator-file.md)